ScopeFoundry/scopefoundry.github.io/content/en/docs/25_settings-and-logged-quantities.md

         self.update_values_synchronously(min=mn, max=mx)
 ```

-*INFO: A more comprehensive implementation of the example above can be found [here](/docs/30_tips-and-tricks/settings-ranges).*
+*INFO: ScopeFoundry has more comprehensive implementation of this example, [see documentation here](/docs/30_tips-and-tricks/settings-ranges).*